 The dusty fan can also be a reason for the GPU fan not spinning.
 If you haven’t cleaned your PC in a while, there might be dust accumulated on the fan, which is preventing it from spinning.
 Use a can of compressed air to clean the fan and see if that solves the problem.

-If the fan is still not spinning, then you might have to replace it.
+You might have to replace the fan if it is still not spinning.
 You can find a replacement fan for your GPU online or at a computer store.

 4. Faulty Power Connectors

 If the power connectors are not properly connected, it can also cause the GPU fan not to spin.
-Make sure that the 8 and 6-pin power connectors are plugged in snugly and firmly.
-Also, check to make sure that the 24-pin ATX power connector is properly plugged in.
+Ensure the 8 and 6-pin power connectors are plugged in snugly and firmly.
+Also, ensure the 24-pin ATX power connector is properly plugged in.

-This is the power connector that provides power to the motherboard and other components.
-If this connector is not plugged in properly, it can cause all sorts of problems, including the GPU fan not spinning.
+This power connector provides power to the motherboard and other components.
+If this connector is not plugged in properly, it can cause problems, including the GPU fan not spinning.

 5. Hardware Issues